 Optiq generates Strategy Implied (at multiple price levels) to attempt matching against the Priority Order.
-Each side of Strategy Implied prices are considered independently and cannot match one another even if crossed.
-Full Strategy Book Uncrossing is not performed, and in any outcome of the possible matching the books may remain crossed.
+Outright leg order books being uncrossed, each side of Strategy Implied prices cannot be crossed.

 Note: Entry of any order, whether it meets Priority price criteria or not, will result in attempts to matching against the Strategy and the Outright book, even if it does not trigger calculation of Implieds.